 It soon became clear that the attacker had been given my front door code and other information by a former caregiver, and used it to access my home, expecting that I would be alone in bed and unable to defend myself.
 C arriving early to work had disrupted their plans, and perhaps saved my life.

 My nightmare didn’t end there.
 Two days later, fraudulent charges were made on my credit card, though it was still in my wallet.
 The following day, I began receiving terrifying e-mails from the attackers, in which they threatened to kill my dogs, friends, and family if I didn’t send them thousands of dollars.
 Lacking any means of protecting myself, I was forced to flee my home and move out-of-state.
 I left behind my whole life, my friends, and all of my plans for the future.
 C lost her job because I moved.
 We both struggle with PTSD as a result of the attack.
 My life as I knew it is over.

-Two months later, police arrested the man who attacked me.
-Herbert Jon Cruz is the father of the child of an IHSS registered former caregiver, Jennifer Lynn Martinez Alarcon, whom I had fired three days before the robbery.
+Two months later, police arrested the man who attacked me, the boyfriend of a caregiver whom I had fired three days before the robbery for poor job performance.
 We now believe that from the beginning she intended to rob me by stealing my personal info and committing identity theft.
 I must have let her go before she could get everything she wanted, so they decided to commit a home invasion robbery and threaten my life.

-In May 2015, Jennifer Martinez and another man were arrested by the El Cajon Police Department and charged with a string of burglaries that targeted homes of people while they were at the funerals of loved ones.
+In May 2015, the fired caregiver and another man were arrested by the El Cajon Police Department and charged with a string of burglaries that targeted homes of people while they were at the funerals of loved ones.
 She was later charged in my case as well.

 3 arrested on suspicion of burglarizing homes during funerals – Fox 5 News